Mary Boykin Chesnut

 Chesnut worked toward a final form of her book in 1881–1884, based on her extensive diary written during the war years.
 It was published in 1905, 19 years after her death.
-New versions were published after her papers were discovered, in 1949 by the novelist Ben Ames Williams, and in 1981 by the historian C. Vann Woodward, whose annotated edition of the diary, Mary Chesnut's Civil War (1981), won the Pulitzer Prize for History in 1982.
-Literary critics have praised Chesnut's diary—the influential writer Edmund Wilson termed it "a work of art" and a "masterpiece" of the genre—as the most important work by a Confederate author.
+New versions were published after her papers were discovered, in 1949 by the novelist Ben Ames Williams, and in 1981 by the historian C. Vann Woodward.
+Woodward's annotated edition of the diary, Mary Chesnut's Civil War (1981), won the Pulitzer Prize for History in 1982.
+Literary critics have praised Chesnut's diary—the influential writer Edmund Wilson termed it "a work of art" and a "masterpiece" of the genre — as the most important work by a Confederate author.

 Life

 Mary Chesnut was born on March 31, 1823, on her maternal grandparents' plantation, called Mount Pleasant, near Stateburg, South Carolina, in the High Hills of Santee.
 Her parents were Stephen Decatur Miller (1788–1838), who had served as a U.S. Representative, and Mary Boykin (1804–85).
-In 1829 her father was elected governor of South Carolina and in 1831 as a U.S. senator.
+In 1829 her father was elected Governor of South Carolina and in 1831 as a U.S. senator.
 The family then lived in Charleston.
 Mary was the oldest of four children; she had a younger brother Stephen and two sisters: Catherine and Sarah Amelia.

 At age 13, Miller began her formal education in Charleston, South Carolina, where she boarded at Madame Talvande's French School for Young Ladies, which attracted daughters from the élite of the slaveowner class.
-Talvande was among the many French colonial refugees who had settled in Charleston from Saint-Domingue (Haiti) after its revolution.
+Talvande was among the many French colonial refugees who had settled in Charleston from Saint-Domingue (Haiti) after the Haitian Revolution.
 Miller became fluent in French and German, and received a strong education.

-Leaving politics, her father took his family to Mississippi where he bought extensive acreage.
+Leaving politics, her father took his family to Mississippi, where he bought extensive acreage.
 It was a crude, rough frontier compared to Charleston.
 He owned three cotton plantations and hundreds of slaves.
-Mary lived in Mississippi for short periods between school terms but was much more fond of the city.
+Mary lived in Mississippi for short periods between school terms but was reportedly more fond of the city.